UTD-FAST-Lab/Sugarlyzer/README.md

 # Prerequisites

-This application is written for Python version >= 3.13.We suggest using PyEnv to manage multiple Python versions.
+This application is written for Python version >= 3.13.
+We suggest using PyEnv to manage multiple Python versions.
 Furthermore, we utilize Docker containers in order to maintain consistent environments across runs, so you must have a working Docker installation.

 # Setup